Auto-Linear Phenomenon in Subsurface Imaging: Experiments

 \textbf{Generalization Ability of Encoder and Decoder.} We study the generalization ability of the pre-trained encoder and decoder.
 In particular, we choose the seismic encoder and velocity decoder that self-supervised trained on ``Fault Family", fix it, and train the linear converter on other datasets (except the Kimberlina-CO$_2$, since it has different dimensions).
 The results are shown in Table~\ref{table:share_en_de}.

-Results show that the encoder and decoder trained on the ``Fault Family" performed quite well in other datasets.
-They achieved impressive results, even in Style-A and Style-B, which have significantly different subsurface structures compared to the ``Fault Family".
-Notably, when the encoder and decoder were migrated to simpler datasets (i.e., ``Vel Family"), they achieved better results than the results shown in Table~\ref{table:main_result}that trained exclusively on these datasets (results shown in bold).
-These results illustrate that 1) the latent representations obtained by self-supervision do capture the essential information in both domains and can be shared across diverse datasets, and 2) the performance of our method can be further improved by a delicate selection of self-supervision data.
-The current choice of using each family together in the self-supervision is to not lose generality.
+Results show that encoders and decoders trained on the "Fault Family" excel across datasets, including Style-A and Style-B, despite their distinct subsurface structures.
+Notably, when applied to simpler datasets like the "Vel Family," they outperform the results trained exclusively on these datasets, as highlighted in Table~\ref{table:main_result}.
+This demonstrates that the latent representations from self-supervision capture essential information transferable across datasets, and strategic selection of self-supervision data can enhance our method's performance.
+The current choice of using each family together in the self-supervision is not to lose generality

-To further show the generalization ability of the pre-trained encoder and decoder, and the performance improvement by picking self-supervision data, we conduct another experiment that train the encoder and decoder on cross-family datasets.
+To further show the generalization ability of the pre-trained encoder and decoder and the performance improvement by picking self-supervision data, we conduct another experiment that trains MAE on cross-family datasets.
 In particular, CurveVel-A, FlatFault-A, and CurveFault-A are used.
 We test this pair of encoder and decoder in all datasets.
-Results are shown in Appendix.
+Moreover, we constructed a new dataset from Marmousi, which is a completely different dataset from OpenFWI, to support the claim of strong generalization.
+Both results are in Supplementary Material.

 \textbf{Good handling of noise.} We provide the quantitative results of the robustness test.
 In particular, we add Gaussian Noise with different variances to the input seismic data during testing.
-Table~\ref{table:noise_testing} shows the performance on CurveFault-A for clean and noisy data.
-We also include the noise's variance ($\sigma^2)$ and average peak-to-noise ratio (PSNR) in the table.
-The PSNR of a sample is defined as
+The noise level is chosen in accordance with the previous work~\cite{jin2021unsupervised}.
+Table~\ref{table:noise_testing} shows the performance on CurveFault-A. We also include the noise's variance ($\sigma^2)$ and average peak-to-noise ratio (PSNR) in the table.
+PSNR of a sample is defined as

 where $p_{max}$ and $p_{min}$ denote the maximum and minimum possible values of the seismic data in a dataset, $p$ is the clean seismic data, and $p'$ is the noisy data.